 Exterior of Florence Cathedral

-The exterior facade is paved with marble of different colours.
-Visitors can climb more than 400 steps to the top of the dome or cupola.
+The exterior facade is paved with marble in three colours: white, green and pink.
+Marble from different quarries in Tuscany have diverse colours: white marble from Carrara, green from the quarries of Prato and pink from Sienna.
+Visitors can climb more than 400 steps to the top of the dome or cupola which rises 107 metres.

 The interior is vast.
 It is 153 metres long and 90 metres at the widest point.
 Inside there are 44 beautiful stained glass windows and paintings.